getsentry/test-factory-utils/stats-collector/README.md

+---
+layout: page
+title: stats-collector
+permalink: /stats-collector/
+---

 # Overview

 `stats-collector` is used to create reports from test runs.

 The basic idea is that the `stats-collector` program has a battery of flux scripts which are used to extract basic report data.

 The collector takes an optional report containing run details and uses the flux scripts to extract and summarize data from each run.

 For usage help use `stats-collector --help` it will print documentation like: